Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzureRmNetworkSecurityRuleConfig.md

 PS C:\>$rule1 = New-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule" -Description "Allow RDP" -Access "Allow" -Protocol "Tcp" -Direction "Inbound" -Priority 100 -SourceAddressPrefix "Internet" -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 3389
 PS C:\> $nsg = New-AzureRmNetworkSecurityGroup -ResourceGroupName "TestRG" -Location "westus" -Name "NSG-FrontEnd" -SecurityRules $rule1
-PS C:\> Remove-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule" -NetworkSecurityGroup $nsg
+PS C:\> Remove-AzureRmNetworkSecurityRuleConfig -Name "rdp-rule" -NetworkSecurityGroup $nsg PS C:\> $nsg | Set-AzureRmNetworkSecurityGroup
 ```

 The first command creates a network security rule configuration named rdp-rule, and then stores it in the $rule1 variable.
 The second command creates a network security group using the rule in $rule1, and then stores the network security group in the $nsg variable.
 The third command removes the network security rule configuration named rdp-rule from the network security group in $nsg.
+The forth command saves the change.

 ## PARAMETERS